 Outside of that on the nose plot the rest of the humor is the ye olde here is a thing you recognize, and it is in the game, oh aren’t we clever variety.

-So outside of the story we have a Castlevania: Symphony of the Night Game.
+So outside of the story, we have a Castlevania: Symphony of the Night Game.
 It seems like quite a decent one.
-I am not a fan in general of SOTN remakes but SuperEpic seems polished enough and different enough to take for a spin.
+I am not a fan of SOTN remakes, but SuperEpic seems polished enough and different enough to take for a spin.